 - or the configuration requested by the en-gNB has been rejected.
 The MeNB shall provide information with sufficient precision in the included Cause IE to enable the en-gNB to know the reason for an unsuccessful reconfiguration.

-Upon reception of the SGNB RECONFIGURATION COMPLETE message the en-gNB shall stop the timer TDCoverall.
+Upon reception of the SGNB RECONFIGURATION COMPLETE message the en-gNB shall stop the timer TDCoverall except for a CPAC request.

 8.7.5.3 Abnormal Conditions